Join us for the 52nd Annual Yellow Daisy Festival September 10 - 13, 2020

 Voted one of the top arts & crafts shows in the nation by Sunshine Artist Magazine, a Southeast Tourism Society Top 20 Event, and winner of multiple awards by the Southeast Festival and Events Association.

-More than 400 artists and crafters from 35 different states display their works for your appreciation and purchase.
+More than 400 artists and crafters display their works for your appreciation and purchase.
 Enjoy daily live entertainment, Children's Corner activities, fabulous festival foods and crafter demonstrations throughout the event!

 From a small arts & crafts show to a now four-day event, the Yellow Daisy Festival is a big show with a small-town feel.
 Enjoy fantastic shopping, live music, great food and more!